MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 ### Access control

-**GetSecurityDescriptorForAppContainerNames** introduced to ease and streamline named object sharing between packaged processes and general Win32 APIs.
+Introduced [security.accesscontrol.h](/windows/windows-app-sdk/api/win32/security.accesscontrol/) with the [**GetSecurityDescriptorForAppContainerNames**](/windows/windows-app-sdk/api/win32/security.accesscontrol/nf-security-accesscontrol-getsecuritydescriptorforappcontainernames?branch=main) function to ease and streamline named object sharing between packaged processes and general Win32 APIs.
 This method takes a list of Package Family Names (PFNs) and access masks, and returns a security descriptor.
 For more information, see the [GetSecurityDescriptorForAppContainerNames spec](https://github.com/microsoft/WindowsAppSDK/blob/main/specs/GetSecurityDescriptorForAppContainerNames/GetSecurityDescriptorForAppContainerNames.md) on GitHub.

 ### Other limitations and known issues